• Skip to primary navigation

 12 dough balls arranged seam-side down waiting to rise.

-Arrange the rolls seam-side down and cover with a clean tea-towel or a sheet of plastic wrap and leave to rise for 20 minutes.
+Arrange the rolls seam-side down, cover them with a clean tea towel or a sheet of plastic wrap and leave to rise for 20 minutes.

 While the rolls are rising, preheat the oven to 220C / 430F.
 Add one cup of water to an ovenproof dish and place this on the bottom shelf of the oven.
 The water will produce steam as the oven heats up, which will help to form the crispy exterior on the rolls.

 Once the oven has preheated, place the bread rolls on a baking tray that has been lined with baking parchment.
 Make sure that the rolls are seam-side up.
-This will allow the rolls to split when they bake and fo6mr the distinctive shape.
-Unfortunately, I forgot to take a picture of the rolls on the baking tray, but I’m sure you’ll get the idea.
+This will allow the rolls to split when they bake and form their distinctive shape.
+Unfortunately, I forgot to take a picture of the rolls on the baking tray, but I'm sure you'll get the idea.

 Leave plenty of room between the rolls because they will spread and you don’t want the rolls to touch each other as they bake.
 I made 2 batches of 6 rolls each – I probably could have done 8 so if you have a really large baking sheet you will more than likely be able to get all 12 on at once.